Oksol79/Data-Analysis-Projects-Microsoft-Excel-Google-Sheets/README.md

 - formation of initial data on the subject area.
 - analysis of relationships between objects and properties.

-To solve the first task, the knowledge of diagnostic experts was used, on the basis of which the tables were filled in.
+o solve the first task, the knowledge of diagnostic experts was used to fill in the tables.
-To solve the second task, a method of automated formation of a taxonomy of concept classes was developed.
+To solve the second task, a method for automatically generating a taxonomy of concept classes was developed.
-The basic information for distinguishing classes is the statement of the fact of the presence of certain properties in individual objects or groups of objects.
+The basic information for distinguishing classes is the statement of the presence of certain properties in individual objects or groups of objects.
 The method of forming a taxonomy of classes in a subject area is as follows.
 First, we form an abstract class structure:
 1) Remove all "0" columns from the table, since this means the absence of such a property in objects of the subject area.
 The reason may be an expert error, the inability to detect a property, for example, the absence of devices that can detect a property, etc.
 2) If there is a "0" row - enter a new column with an "abstract property" and assign it the value "1" for this row (there is no diagnostic information characterizing the object yet).